-Marc Kaplan explains the benefits of and how to apply 3M Tegaderm Film.
+Marc Kaplan explains the benefits of applying 3M Tegaderm Film.

-However, there are some affordable options available to you to help these small wounds in these tough spots.
+However, some affordable options are available to you to help these minor wounds in these tough spots.
 This is where we would like to introduce you to Tegaderm.
-Tegaderm is a medical transparent film dressing used to cover minor skin injuries and puncture sites.
-The most important advantage of 3M Tegaderm film is its breathability and flexibility with movements, thus, making it perfect for areas such as fingers and toes.
+Tegaderm is a medical transparent film dressing covering minor skin injuries and puncture sites.
+The advantage of 3M Tegaderm film is its breathability and flexibility with movements, thus, making it perfect for areas such as fingers and toes.

 Benefits of 3M Tegaderm film

-3M Tegaderm Film is transparent and flexes for added patient's comfort.
-It provides a sterile, waterproof barrier to outside contaminants including bacteria and viruses.
+3M Tegaderm Film is transparent and flexible for added patient comfort.
+It provides a sterile, waterproof barrier to outside contaminants, including bacteria and viruses.
 Because of its transparency, the wound site is continuously visible and can be monitored as necessary.
 Its hypoallergenic components make it safe to use by patients with sensitive skin.
-The product is fabricated from a material that allows the exchange of oxygen and vapor moisture, allowing the wound to heal quickly with minimal scarring.
+The product is fabricated from a material that allows oxygen and vapours moisture exchange, allowing the wound to heal quickly with minimal scarring.
 The chemical properties of the Tegaderm film prevent the necrotic tissue from forming.